Red-Fx/DemoKrat/README.md

 # DemoKrat
-A Minecraft Votingbox plugin for Sponge.
+A Minecraft plugin for Sponge.